JHUISI/auto-tools/auto_batch/README.md

 Installation
 ============

-To use our toolkit, we require the [Charm-Crypto](https://github.com/jhuisi/charm/downloads) framework (v0.42 or newer) to execute the automatically generated batch verification algorithm in Python and/or C++.
+The [Charm-Crypto](https://github.com/jhuisi/charm/downloads) framework (v0.42 or newer) is required to execute the automatically generated batch verification algorithm in Python and/or C++.
+IMPORTANT: make sure you install the [Stanford PBC library](http://crypto.stanford.edu/pbc/download.html) and also install Python 3 or greater.

 Running The Tool
 ================